-The recruitment and selection process for citizen members will include advertisements for interested applicants placed by the City Clerk’s and Solicitor Department, in the daily and/or weekly community newspapers in accordance with the City’s advertising policy as well as on the City’s website.
+4.3 The recruitment and selection process for citizen members will include advertisements for interested applicants placed by the City Clerk’s and Solicitor Department, in the daily and/or weekly community newspapers in accordance with the City’s advertising policy as well as on the City’s website.
 Advertisements will also be distributed throughout Client Service Centres and libraries.
-In addition, for specific committees, an effort will be made to tailor the recruitment process specifically, but not exclusively, to the particular groups that are a potential member.
+In addition, for specific committees, an effort will be made to tailor the recruitment process specifically, but not exclusively, to the particular groups that are potential members.

 4.4The advertisements may include the following information: